juliadean/juliadean.github.io/_pages/about.md

 Graduate Application Assistance
 ======
-As a second-career graduate student, I completely understand how difficult it is to feel confident applying to grad school at any stage of life, but especially after time away.
+As a second-career graduate student, I completely understand how difficult it is to feel confident applying to grad school at any stage of life, especially after time away.
 I would be happy to read/review materials, talk about careers or graduate life, or share my own materials!

 Updates
 ====
-I recently found out that I received an offer to continue into the PhD here at CU in the Information Science department!
+Spring 2023: After starting my Master's degrede at CU, I recently found out that I received an offer to continue into the PhD here at CU in the Information Science department!
 I will be coadvised by Dr. Amy Voida and Dr. Bryan Semaan.
 I am thrilled to continue my academic journey here!